 Aneesh Chopra, President, CareJourney

-Steve Klasko, MD, Thomas Jefferson University & Jefferson Health System
+Steve Klasko, MD, President & CEO, Thomas Jefferson University & Jefferson Health System

 Aneesh Chopra, CareJourney

 Eric Hargan, former Deputy Secretary of the US Department of Health and Human Services